Required Health Screenings

 Vision and Hearing Screening

-These screenings are required for students in Pre-k, Kindergarten, 1st, 3rd, 5th, and 7th grades, as well as all students new to Texas schools.
+These screenings are required for students in Pre-k, Kindergarten, 1st, 3rd, 5th, and 7th grades, as well as all students who are new to Hays CISD.

 Scoliosis (spinal) Screening